The Ergonomic Roller Mouse: Say Goodbye to Wrist Pain and Work More Comfortably

 How to Set Up Your Roller Mouse for Maximum Comfort

-Setup takes about 10 minutes and makes an enormous difference in how the device actually feels to use.
+Setup takes about 10 minutes and makes a real difference in how the device feels.

 Frequently Asked Questions About Ergonomic Roller Mice